MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtsetcontextinprocessschedulingpriority.md

 ### -param D3DKMT_SETCONTEXTINPROCESSSCHEDULINGPRIORITY

-#### - pContextPriority [in]

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh780270">D3DKMT_SETCONTEXTINPROCESSSCHEDULINGPRIORITY</a> structure that describes parameters for setting the scheduling priority for a device context.
+[in] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh780270">D3DKMT_SETCONTEXTINPROCESSSCHEDULINGPRIORITY</a> structure that describes parameters for setting the scheduling priority for a device context.

 ## -returns